Doula, midwife, nurse: What’s the difference?

 Labor nurses

-Labor nurses are entirely different figures from either midwives or doulas, though in some ways, their function can overlap with both.
+Labor nurses are entirely different from midwives or doulas, though in some ways, their functions can overlap with both.
 In hospital settings, labor nurses can take on some of the monitoring that a midwife would do in a birth outside of a hospital setting.
-They can also give some of the support and education before, during, and after the birth, such as what a doula might provide.
+They can also provide some of the support and education before, during, and after the birth, such as what a doula might provide.

-Also, unlike either a midwife or a doula, labor nurses often have multiple patients at a time and may move from room to room during labor.
-Their shifts are independent of any individual woman’s labor, and may change mid-way through, or even multiple times, depending on the length of labor.
+Also, unlike a midwife or a doula, labor nurses often have multiple patients at a time and may move from room to room during labor.
+Their shifts are independent of any individual woman’s labor and may change midway through or even multiple times, depending on the length of labor.

-Different medical needs, availability, and the preferences of new parents mean that no labor team is exactly the same, but they are all teams – every member plays a part.
-Having a good idea of what each team member brings to the field is the best way to make sure you’re choosing right when you’re picking your team.
+Different medical needs, availability, and new parents’ preferences mean that no labor team is exactly the same, but they are all teams—every member plays a part.
+Having a good idea of what each team member can provide is the best way to ensure that you’re making the best choices when you’re picking your team.

 Sources